 The best way to determine the experience of a warehouse business is to check its operational dates.
 Finding out when the warehouse was established provides better insights into its age, and ability to withstand the test of time.
 You should match the age of the facility with its ability to cope with technological advancements that allow warehousing processes to flow efficiently.

 You should also establish whether the warehouse has experience in handling products from your specific industry.
 For instance, if you deal with food products, finding a warehouse with expertise in handling food ensures that it will meet strict food storage standards.

 5. Nature of Employees

 Employees play a crucial role in the handling and storage of goods in a warehouse.
 As such, the employees’ natures should be among the key factors to consider when selecting a warehouse.
 The presence of a reliable and experienced workforce in a warehouse is an added advantage.
 Among the key things to check is if employees have the necessary skills to handle special products.

 Also, compare the size of the warehouse facility and the number of employees.
 From this, you can determine if the warehouse is a good fit to handle your products with the attention it deserves.
-Ideally, you want a good size-employee ratio so that there is enough staff to handle the amount of goods the warehouse deals with.
+Ideally, you want a good size-employee ratio so that there is enough staff to handle the number of goods the warehouse deals with.

 6. Association Memberships

 Before engaging the services of a warehouse, check whether the facility is an active member of established associations, such as the International Warehouse Logistics Association.
 Warehouses with such affiliations provide additional credibility for their services.
 This also shows the warehouse’s willingness and commitment to providing services according to the association’s warehousing standards.